Cavity-Modified Zeeman Effect via Spin-Polariton Formation: Two-Mode Scenario

-with $3\times3$-submatrices $\underline{\underline{H}}^\prime_p$ and $\underline{\underline{H}}^\prime_s$ explicitly given in Appendix \ref{sec.two_modes_spin_polarion_hamiltonian}.
 In Fig.\ref{fig.cavity_zeeman_two_mode}, we show the two sets of eigenvalues, $\varepsilon^p_i$ and $\varepsilon^s_i$ for $i=0,1,2$, as function of the static B-field amplitude, $B_z$, in analogy to the single-mode scenario discussed before.
 In addition to the two spin-polariton branches discussed in Fig.\ref{fig.cavity_zeeman}, we find another energetically close branch corresponding to the state, $\ket{\downarrow,1_y,0_z}$, which does not participate in spin-polariton formation.
 In a potential EPR experiment, which exploits excitation of the cavity instead of the spin subsystem, this branch leads to a third transition at an energy, $\hbar\omega_c$, besides the two spin-polariton peaks for $B_z=B^\star_z$.
 Notably, this is the only distinct two-mode feature, which has not yet been covered by our analysis of the simplified single-mode problem.